wrunion/ping-pong/README.md

 # Ping Pong

-#### _A classic exercise in branchinng and looping, with a fun retro skin._
+#### _A classic exercise in branching and looping, with a fun retro skin._

 #### By _**Winter A. Runion**_

 ## Description
 _The "ping pong" app is similar to the classic interview question Fizz Buzz.
-The user enters a number, and the app returns a list of numbers up to the number listed, with three exceptions._
+The user enters a number, and the app returns a list of numbers up to the number listed, with the exceptions listed below._

 ## Specifications